nikolaybotev/step-dag/lambda/trigger_dag/README.md

 # Trigger DAG Lambda Function

-This Lambda function triggers Airflow DAGs in Google Cloud Composer using Workload Identity Federation (WIF) for secure authentication between AWS and Google Cloud.
+This Lambda function triggers Airflow DAGs by publishing messages to Google Cloud Pub/Sub using Workload Identity Federation (WIF) for secure authentication between AWS and Google Cloud.

 ## How It Works